MattBort/weather-app/README.md

 3b Part 2: add simplelink_msp432p4_sdk_3_40_01_02/source" directory to "Add dir to #include search path" window in CCS Build->ARM Compiler->Include options in project properties.
 Then add simplelink_msp432p4_sdk_3_40_01_02/source/ti/devices/msp432p4xx/driverlib/ccs/msp432p4xx_driverlib.lib and ../source/ti/grlib/lib/css/m4f/grlib.a to "Include library file..." in CCS Build->ARM linker->File Search Path.

-4 Build the project and start debugging with the MSP432 plugged in to run the app.
+4 Build the project and start debugging with the MSP432 with the corresponding module based on project part plugged in to run the app.

 # Part 1: code analysis
 This part of the project allows comunication with an API through a WiFi connection.
 We used our personal WiFi router to connect to the internet and send a request.
 The credentials are defined as follows: